23 Jaw-Dropping Chatbot Statistics You Need to Know in 2023

 - Pay an invoice: 29%

-13. 55% of people like chatbots because they get quick answers.
+13. Customer service statistics show that 55% of people like chatbots because they provide quick answers.

-14. 64% of the public like chatbots because they deliver a 24-hour service, 7 days a week.
+14. 64% of the public like chatbots because they deliver a 24-hour service, seven days a week.

-As 64% of the public want nonstop service, it’s precisely here where chatbot technology plays an important role: to briefly replace human labor.
+As chatbot engagement statistics show that 64% of the public want nonstop service, it’s precisely here that chatbot technology plays an important role: briefly replacing human labor.
 In financial terms, this means juicy sales and a tremendous impact on digital marketing.

 15. 32% of users want friendly and warm responses during chats.

-From a new report covering Chatbot statistics in 2019, it was revealed that the use of bots is equally popular among baby boomers and millennials.
-For this purpose, both groups of users use this service to communicate at any time of the day to obtain fast and efficient responses, as well as to obtain expert information.
+A study about chatbots online revealed that bots are almost equally popular among baby boomers and millennials.
+For this purpose, both groups of users use this service to communicate at any time of the day to obtain fast and efficient responses and get expert information.

 17. 43% of those who use digital banking services prefer using chatbots or live chat to address their problems.

-21. 50% of companies will spend more of their budgets on chatbots than they will on traditional mobile apps.
+21. 50% of companies will spend more of their budgets on chatbots than on traditional mobile apps.

-According to the predicted chatbot trends for 2018 through 2021, by 2021, 50% of companies will spend their budgets more on chatbots than on traditional mobile app development.
+According to chatbot statistics for 2021, 50% of companies will spend their budgets more on chatbots than on traditional mobile app development this year.
 As the application market becomes more saturated, it makes sense for larger organizations to focus on creating AI-based workflows for their business strategy.

-The current state of chatbots in 2019 is already giving us a view of the future.
-A new variation of user experience (UX) design, CUX will be adopted by most companies.
-An efficient CUX ensures that users solve their problems, ask questions, and achieve their goals via chatbot, all in the shortest time possible.
+An efficient CUX ensures that users can solve their problems, ask questions, and achieve their goals via chatbot, all in the shortest time possible.
 CUX can help in developing a brand persona, guiding conversations, and personalizing content.

 23. Chatbots are expected to help reduce business costs by up to $8 billion by the year 2022.

-With their many customer service applications, chatbots are expected to help reduce business costs by up to $8 billion by the year 2022, according to Juniper Research.
-It’s anticipated that bots will be further used in B2C, B2B, and B2E relationships, such as in CRMs, a company intranet, and IT help desks.
+One of the many facts about bots is that they have tons of potential applications in customer service.
+According to Juniper Research, by the year 2022, chatbots might be able to help reduce business costs by up to $8 billion.
+It’s anticipated that B2C, B2B, and B2E relationships, such as in CRMs, a company intranet, and IT help desks, will further use chatbots.